jscierski/mysqli/README.md

 # Roadmap

-We keep using it, you start using this, feedback happens and over time we actually build something nice.
+We keep using it, you start using it, feedback happens and over time we actually build something nice.

 # About exana.io
 We believe in giving back.
 It's easy to forget we wouldn't be here without the crazy idea of sharing your work.